Prag8855/aab/frontend/content/guides/german-versicherungsnummer.md

 **Your employer needs this number** as soon as possible after you [start working](/guides/find-a-job-in-berlin#start-working).
 This lets your employer take pension contributions from your paycheck.
 You also need this number if you leave Germany, and want to [get your pension payments back](/guides/pension-payments-refund).

-If you don't have that number yet, don't panic!
-You will still get paid.
+If you don't have that number yet, you can still start working, and you will still get paid.

 ## How to get your Sozialversicherungsnummer